saurabh-annadate/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ## Side note
+The aim of this project is to use the various classification algorithms to classify employees based on attrition.
+There are number of columns in the data which give information about each employee in IBM dataset.
+We have to visualise this data and take suitable columns which will affect attrition the most.
+Then run this data through various supervised classification algorithms to give predictions.
 This project was a group project in my data science class, it was impossible to do it without the help of my teammates.
 ### Prerequisites